THE Ultimate DFW Fall Bucket List

 3) Indulge in Fall Coffee Shop Treats

 When pumpkin spice season returns, it feels like we're being reunited with a dear friend!
 And, even DFW's coffee shops are as hyped as we are, since they've rolled out fall drinks and treats you can't skip!
-Some of favorites so far this year have been the Seasonal Cortado Pie Flight at Ascension Coffee and the Hellfire Club at Fiction Coffee. 🔥 BUT, you can check out our top 10 coffee shop picks for your fall drink fix here!
+Our fave so far this year have been the Seasonal Fall Flights at Ascension Coffee. 🔥 BUT, you can check out our top 10 coffee shop picks for your fall drink fix here!

 4) Sip on a cocktail on the Bowen House's Patio